 What is single stream?
 Single stream recycling, or zero sort, is when you can combine all of your recyclables rather than separate out different materials (plastic, glass, paper, etc).

-There are two options for household recycling in Saratoga County: County Waste and Casella
+Options for household recycling in Saratoga County

-Recycling is included in the residential rate for your trash removal, so it does not cost you anything additional.
+County Waste – Recycling is included in the residential rate for your trash removal, so it does not cost you anything additional.